 Develop a mobile-friendly, user-centric sales returns and allowances (SR&A) request and approval tool that automates user notification.

-I partnered the the sales operations team to develop an SR&A workflow tool.
-Users file requests, upload additional files, and then the request goes through various levels of approval until it is completed, and an RA/Credit Memo number is generated out of SAP.
-All inputted data is validated - eliminating the back-and-forth of the previous email-based solution, and all notification emails are automatically sent
+I partnered the the sales operations and finance teams to develop an SR&A workflow tool.
+Users file requests, upload relevant files, and then the request goes through various levels of approval until it is completed, and an RA/Credit Memo number is generated out of SAP.
+All inputted data is validated - eliminating the back-and-forth of the previous email-based solution, and all notification emails are automatically sent.

 As the workflow tool is mobile-friendly, requests and approvals can be handled while on the road - eliminating the excuse of "I wasn't at my computer, I couldn't get to it!"